atul-atul/atul-atul.github.io/docs/_posts/2024-06-03-linearizability-and-serializability.md

 So serializability is a difficult guarantee because in the worst case scenario, any two transactions can be interleaving and then total order needs to be ensured.
 Instead databases allow certain other [transaction isolation levels](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/transaction-isolation-levels) like Read committed, repeatable read, etc.

 --------------------
 Proper linearizability and serializability can be difficult to achieve.
-So some co-ordination and trade-offe (ex. transaction isolation levels) may be required.
+So some co-ordination (ex.
+Paxos, ZooKeeper, etc.) and trade-offs (ex. transaction isolation levels) may be required.

 --------------------
 Further reading (TO DO):